stat-group/stat-group.github.io/_pages/home.md

 ---

 We are a dynamic research group at the [USC Marshall Business School](https://www.marshall.usc.edu/).
 The statistics group consists of 17 full-time faculty.
-The group's main research interests are: Applications of statistics in marketing, finance, and other business disciplines; High dimensional statistical inference.
-Including high dimensional regression, classification and variable selection; Financial econometrics; Functional data analysis; Large-scale multiple testing and Social and economic network analysis.
+The group's main research interests span the frontiers of modern theoretical and applied statistical methodology in large-scale, high-dimensional, and complex data settings.
+The main directions include statistical machine learning and inference, optimization, personal decision-making, causal inference, theoretical understanding and uncertainty quantification of deep learning, privacy learning, graphical models, functional data analysis, statistical networks analysis, predictive inference and shrinkage methodology, conformal inference, and applications in economics, financial econometrics, marketing, finance, and other business disciplines.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >